Codex Gigas: Description

 The codex's bookbinding is wooden boards covered in leather, with ornate metal guards and fittings.
 At 92 cm long, 50 cm wide and 22 cm thick, it is the largest known medieval manuscript.
-Weighing 74.8 kg, Codex Gigas is composed of 310 leaves of vellum claimed to be made from the skins of 160 donkeys, or perhaps calfskin, covering 142.6 m2 in total.
+Weighing 74.8 kg, Codex Gigas is composed of 310 leaves of vellum said to be made from the skins of 160 donkeys, or perhaps calfskin, covering 142.6 m2 in total.
 The manuscript includes illuminations in red, blue, yellow, green, and gold.
 Capital letters at the start of books of the bible and the chronicle are elaborately illuminated in several colours, sometimes taking up most of the page; 57 of these survive.
 The start of the Book of Genesis is missing.
 There are also 20 initials with blue letters and vine decorations in red.
 There are also two images representing Heaven and Earth during the Creation, as blue and green circles with respectively the sun, moon, and some stars, and a planet all of sea with no landmasses.
 Within books, major capitals are much enlarged, taking up the height of about five to six lines of text in red ink and placed in the margins.
 Less important divisions, such as the start of verses, are slightly enlarged within the text and highlighted with yellowish ink around the letter forms.

 The codex has a unified look as the nature of the writing is unchanged throughout, showing no signs of age, disease, or mold on the part of the scribe.
 This may have led to the belief that the whole book was written in a very short time (see § Legend).
-Scientists are investigating the theory that it took over 20 years to complete.
+Medieval epigraphers investigating the book estimate that it took over 20 years to transcribe, and the codex is now generally understood to have produced between 1204 and 1230.

 The codex's extraordinary length, size, and detail have given rise to the legend that it was written by one scribe in one night with help from the Devil himself.
 It initially contained 320 sheets.
 However, twelve of these were subsequently removed.
 It is unknown who removed the pages or for what purpose.